Kozani: Antiquity

 Antiquities from the prehistoric to the Byzantine period have been unearthed in many sectors of the city.
 In the east part of Kozani, an ancient necropolis has been found, dating to the early Iron Age.
-During Philip II of Macedon's reign, the region was named Elimeia, which was part of Upper Macedonia and probably in the same place there was a town named Tyrissa.
+During Philip II of Macedon's reign, the region was named Elimeia, which was part of Upper Macedonia and probably in the same place there was a town named Tyrissa (Greek: Τύρισσα).
 In the south-west of the modern city, on Siopoto hill, there was a settlement named Kalyvia, between 1100 and 1300, traces of which are still preserved.

 Ottoman period

 Kozani was probably founded by Christian settlers who, after the Ottoman conquest, withdrew from the plains of Macedonia into the mountains, during the 14th and 15th centuries.
 Its secure position soon attracted other Christians expelled from Epirus, in 1392.
 Together with the settlers from Epirus, many cattle-breeders moved in the region.

 The first recorded mention of Kozani is in an Ottoman register of 1528, as a settlement with 91 houses, 23 singles and 15 widows.
+In the Ottoman tahrir defter (number 167) of 1530, the settlement is recorded as a village with the name Kozani, and was within the kaza of Serfice.
 One of the most important colonizers of Kozani was the chief shepherd Ioannis Trantas, who settled about 100 families.
 His son, Charisios Trantas, managed to obtain a Sultan's firman in 1664, according to the terms of which the town came under the protection of the Sultan's mother, was endowed with many privileges, and became forbidden for the Turks to settle in.